Danish withdrawal from the European Union: Background

 In June 2016, the United Kingdom voted to leave the EU.
 Eurosceptics elsewhere in the EU were encouraged by this decision, although its consequences had yet to emerge.

 At the moment we are awaiting the results of the UK negotiations with the EU, on what kind of relationship Great Britain will enter into with the EU.
 I am pretty sure that the result will be such that it could be interesting to have the Danish voters to vote on it as well.

 — Kenneth Kristensen Berth, Danish politician, August 2016.

 In 2016, Kristian Thulesen Dahl, then leader of the Danish People's Party (DPP), said that he wanted a referendum on whether Denmark should leave the EU.

 In 2020, Morten Messerschmidt, leader of the DPP since 2022, said that his country might leave the European Union within the next few years due to what he believed would be "the success of Brexit".
+In March 2026, Messerschmidt stated that his party no longer supported leaving the European Union.